Caramelized Onion and Apple Waffles

-The key is the perfect caramelization is slow cooking so the water in the onion evaporates and the natural sugars start to caramelize.
-This can take about an hour.
-Sometimes more and sometimes less.
+The key to perfect caramelization is slow cooking so the water in the onion evaporates and the natural sugars caramelize.
+This can take an hour, more or less.

-Use a pan as large you have to avoid steaming the onions.
+Use a large pan to avoid steaming the onions.
 And stir occasionally to minimize sticking.

-Additional sugar isn’t needed for caramelized onions, but you’ll want to add salt about 20 to 30 minutes in to help the evaporation process.
-And don’t forget to add a bit of water at the end to scrape up any brown bits that have stuck to your pan.
+Additional sugar isn’t needed, but add salt after about 20 to 30 minutes to help the evaporation process.
+And don’t forget to add a bit of water at the end to scrape up any brown bits stuck to your pan!

 You can use caramelized onions in so many ways.
-We like to add them to pizza, burgers and sandwiches, in scrambled eggs, or as a garnish for soups.
+We like to add them to pizza recipes, burgers and sandwiches, in scrambled eggs, or as a garnish for soups.

 Read more about caramelized onions.